TazkiyaTech/quran-sdk/apple/README.md

-# Quran SDK for iOS
+# Quran SDK for Apple platforms

-This library gives you easy, offline access to verses of the Quran in your iOS projects.
+This library gives you easy, offline access to verses of the Quran in your Apple projects.

 ## Setup

-### Swift Package Manager

 Getting setup by means of [Swift Package Manager](https://swift.org/package-manager) is a simple two-step process, as follows: